rjcorrig/stepwatch.js/README.md

 # stepwatch.js

-A simple multistep timer browser app, written entirely in JavaScript using Vue.js
+A simple multistep timer browser and mobile app, written entirely in JavaScript using Vue.js, and packaged for mobile using Apache Cordova.

 ## What's it for?